keyboardpartner/HX3/LATEST/readme.md

 * Click "Update FW" and select appropriate HEX file (for example "xxx_std" for HX3 board installations, "xxx_expander" for MIDI expander module).
 * Procedure takes about one minute, AVRdude progress shown in separate command window.
 * Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
 This also uploads all scan cores and TG taper_level files.
-* Set appropiate scan core and options near "Write Basics" button.
+* Set appropiate scan core and options near "Finalize" button.
-* If your HX3 already has Licences installed, check "Auto Restore Licences" and "Use previous HX3 board info".
-* Otherwise, enter your Licence numbers in "Finalize Settings".
+* If your HX3 already has Licences installed, these are transferred to updated HX3.
+Otherwise, enter your name and (new) Licence numbers in "Finalize Settings" on "Advaced" tab page and click "Send Licences".
 * Click "Finalize".
 This transfers licences and also creates a factory reset record on HX3 board.
 * Check serials/licences, user and FW information after "Refresh Info".
 Done.